gochanadev/floasis-items-react/README.md

 FLOASIS NFT with composite order 2 but with rocket ship replaced by Nyan cat and palm trees in background (removes the clouds)
 ```

 Because the ability to change colors and composite IaNFTs as layers to create new on-chain art is embedded in the NFT code itself (add link here to IaNFTAnalogs contract, make sure it has a good explanation at top about the embedded code and unlocking/collaborative/decentralized concept), CryptoNyans doesn't need anyone's permission to create and sell NFTs that work with The FLOASIS NFTs.
-Changing artwork color or recompositing layers to create unique artwork can happen both in the CrypoNyans FLOASIS Items project builder tool, or in The FLOASIS builder tool at http://floasis.fun.
+Changing artwork color or recompositing layers to create unique artwork can happen both in the CrypoNyans FLOASIS Items project builder tool, or in The FLOASIS builder tool at http://floasis.fun (under construction).

-##### A secondary marketplace on Flow makes free merch for FLOASIS NFT holders to promote secondary FLOASIS NFT sales
+#### A secondary marketplace on Flow makes free merch for FLOASIS NFT holders to promote secondary FLOASIS NFT sales
 As a limited mint free NFT, FLOASIS NFT holders who visit the marketplace can mint a special t-shirt or hat for their FLOASIS NFT with the marketplace logo on it.

 ```image
 The NFT from above image shown, then show the NFT merch, then show the character now wearing the NFT shirt or hat.
 ```
 Notice in the above two use cases there are three independant projects -- The FLOASIS, CryptoNyans, and the secondary marketplace.
-What's cool is they all operate on the same NFT, adding more NFTs to composite their artwork layers into The FLOASIS NFT!!!
-It can happen the other way around too, The FLOASIS NFT art can be added to the accessory NFTs!
+What's cool is they all operate on the same NFT, adding more and more NFTs with the ability to composite their artwork layers into The FLOASIS NFT's on-chain storage!!!
+It can happen the other way around too, The FLOASIS NFT art can be added to the accessory NFTs or a wholly different NFT project uisng IaNFT!
 Each of the three projects operates totally independantly and doesn't need permission from anyone to make and sell these compatible NFTs.
 Mucho funno!!!

-##### A community member makes NFT characters instead of accessories for The FLOASIS
+#### A community member makes NFT characters instead of accessories for The FLOASIS
 There's nothing stopping anyone from using FLOASIS Items to make a unique story and set of characters that accept their own accessories from other builders.
 If you're a slightly more advanced coder it's very possible, and I'd be happy to help guide you (message me please).

 ```image